Sachindra Nath Sanyal: Beliefs

 Sanyal and Mahatma Gandhi engaged in a famous debate published in Young India between 1920 and 1924.
 Sanyal argued against Gandhi's gradualist approach.

 Sanyal was known for his firm Hindu beliefs, although most of his followers were Marxists and thus opposed to religions.
 Bhagat Singh discusses Sanyal's beliefs in his tract Why I am an Atheist.
 Jogesh Chandra Chatterjee was a close associate of Sanyal.
 He was also supplied with guns by Maulana Shaukat Ali, who was at that time a supporter of Congress and its non-violent methods but not with the same fervor for non-violence that was expressed by his organization's leader, Gandhi.
 Another prominent Congressman, Krishna Kant Malaviya, also supplied him with weapons.

 Death

 Sanyal participated in anti-British programs, which resulted in a second prison term and government seizure of his Benares property.
 He died of tuberculosis while serving his second term in prison on 7 February 1942.

+Legacy

+He was featured in The Revolutionaries (TV series).